#RIPCartoonNetwork: A(n Over)Reaction to a Hashtag

 Needless to say, the reports of Cartoon Network's demise are... kind of exaggerated.

-While the physical network and brand is still around and still producing shows, the stand-alone studio that produced original programs for the Cartoon Network family of channels and MAX closed its doors in the fall of 2023, a few years after plans to move operations to Warner Bros Animation's new digs and more than a year after the new Warner Bros Discovery split the in-house animation studio of Cartoon Network from the channel (which was now under the same corporate umbrella as such networks like TLC, Animal Planet, Destination America, and American Heroes Channel as opposed to WarnerMedia's original plan of having Cartoon Network under the same corporate umbrella as Warner Bros Animation, Hanna-Barbera Europe, and Turner Classic Movies).
+While the physical network and brand are still around and still producing shows, the stand-alone studio that produced original programs for the Cartoon Network family of channels and MAX closed its doors in the fall of 2023, a few years after plans to move operations to Warner Bros Animation's new digs and more than a year after the new Warner Bros Discovery split the in-house animation studio of Cartoon Network from the channel (which was now under the same corporate umbrella as such networks like TLC, Animal Planet, Destination America, and American Heroes Channel as opposed to WarnerMedia's original plan of having Cartoon Network under the same corporate umbrella as Warner Bros Animation, Hanna-Barbera Europe, and Turner Classic Movies).
 Cartoon Network Studios and Warner Bros Animation are technically AND literally under the same roof now. under the supervision of Sam Register, who was already head of Warner Bros Animation and had been a vital part of Cartoon Network's infrastructure since it launched.

-This consolidation was just the latest in various high-profile mistreatments of the animation community since the "end" of the COVID-19 pandemic (BTW, COVID's still around and people are still getting infected, so be aware, and mask up, kids).
-Studios and distributors like Netflix, Disney, NBC Universal, Sony, and Paramount have also shuttered units, reduced their animation workforce, and scrapped animated productions across the boards.
-They just didn't get as much press as Warner Bros Discovery, who, under the direction of its reality-show-loving, vest-wearing, myopic, bigoted, movie-mogul wannabe President and CEO David Zaslav, along with other names who don't get as much press or ire like CFO Gunnar Wiedenfels, Chief Revenue & Strategy Officer Bruce Campbell, Global Streaming CEO/President JB Perrette, and HBO/MAX Chairman/CEO Casey Bloys (among others) who created a strange strategy to purge animated shows from MAX for tax write-downs and write-offs, remove already-completed animated titles to reduce residuals to creators, and cancel animated projects in various states of completion without warning, most notably the completed Looney Tunes film Coyote vs. ACME, which will likely never see the light of day.
+They just didn't get as much press as Warner Bros Discovery, who, under the direction of its reality-show-loving, vest-wearing, myopic, bigoted, movie-mogul wannabe President and CEO David Zaslav, along with other names who don't get as much press or ire like CFO Gunnar Wiedenfels, Chief Revenue & Strategy Officer Bruce Campbell, Global Streaming CEO/President JB Perrette, HBO/MAX Chairman/CEO Casey Bloys, and, of course, Michael Ouweleen, who is actually the President/CEO of The Cartoon Network, Inc., who ALL created a strange strategy to purge animated shows from MAX for tax write-downs and write-offs, remove already-completed animated titles to reduce residuals to creators, and cancel animated projects in various states of completion without warning, most notably the completed Looney Tunes film Coyote vs. ACME, which will likely never see the light of day.
 Even older shows that had their entire runs on MAX were purged.

-The Discovery side of Warner Bros Discovery are eating good, and I'm not mad at them.
-The creative side of Warner Bros, on the other hand, are barely getting by.
 Yes, people will point out that creators like J.G.
 Quintel and Genndy Tartakovsky who had high-profile shows that were scrapped are still making shows for Cartoon Network Studios, but they're the exception, not the rule.
 So many others aren't so lucky.
 Countless creators were booted from their jobs, and because their years of hard work had been thrown in the trash to save the bosses at WBD a few nickels, they can't even share what they had been working on.
 A lot of them had been done under NDA, meaning there were shows that were thrown away that we, the general public, weren't privy to.

 While Cartoon Network Studios is far from the only studio that has done this, having a name that begins with CARTOON, not to mention the channel being a cultural milestone for a generation of animation fans (including those who wanted to make cartoons in the first place because of the shows they enjoyed), definitely attracts more attention from the media.

-The 2022 purge didn't help matters at all and started this fire.
-Canceling Craig of the Creek, one of the highest rated and biggest profile shows on the channel was another cinder on the fire.
 The linear channel ending its programming day at 7 PM E/P to make room for Adult Swim in the summer of 2023 and THEN taking away another two hours in fall 2023 almost making Cartoon Network a block on Adult Swim instead of the opposite was another spark.
 Adult Swim taking shows and blocks initially made for Cartoon Network like Unicorn, My Adventures with Superman, and ACME Night, was another log on the fire of fear that was spreading.
 The visual of an empty Cartoon Network Studios building taking down its iconic facade signage REALLY drives home the point of the hashtag.

 Thus, that's why #RIPCartoonNetwork was born.

-Was the hashtag a bit hyperbolic?
-Absolutely.
 I personally felt that it kind of disrespected the folks who are still trying to make the channel and the brand worth watching as well as those still making productions for Cartoon Network.
 As I said, Cartoon Network isn't dead.
 That said, #RIPCartoonNetworkStudios wouldn't have had as many eyeballs as #RIPCartoonNetwork did, so I get why TAG created that hashtag.

 The problem with that hashtag is that it created a hell of a lot of overreactions from people who are already petrified about the future of not only the Cartoon Network linear channel but the Cartoon Network brand as a whole.
 As I pointed out, there are many reasons why they would feel that way.